 Brain: No one really knows how that works, either.

-And the gag doesn't stop there.
-When it went to trial, someone actually is able to explain how the microwave works.
-But he's at a complete loss on the creamer.
+The gag doesn't stop there.
+When it went to trial, someone is able to explain how the microwave works, but he's at a complete loss on the creamer.

-There's actually had a robot called "the plot device", leading to conversations like:
+There's had a robot called "the plot device", leading to conversations like:

 Woman: How did you get here so fast?